OneDrive Icons explained: What the blue cloud, green check, and solid check really mean

 OneDrive files are stored in the Cloud.
 What is the Cloud?

-"The cloud" is an extensive network of remote servers worldwide that are tied together and meant to operate as a single ecosystem.
+"The cloud" is an extensive network of remote servers worldwide, tied together to operate as a single ecosystem.
 These servers have multiple purposes.
 Servers do the following:

 YouTube Video on OneDrive sync icons and storage space